ASD Base (ARP)

 Occupational Therapy (OT)

 The ARP works with Therapists from the NHS Education OT team.
 They will assess and manage interventions for the pupils, who have OT identified as a provision in their EHCP.
 All children are assessed and provided with an individual programme of OT that will support their gross and fine motor skills.
 Many of our children are also provided with a sensory programme to further support their sensory needs that are linked to their diagnosis of Autism.
+OT is only provided to children who have this identified on their EHCP Section F.

 Communication with parents

 Many of the children travel to school each day on transport provided by the Local Education Authority.
 Email or Home/school communication books provide an opportunity for parents and staff to communicate on a daily basis.
-In addition to the statutory Statement of Education, Health and Care Plan Annual Review meeting, parent review meetings are held each term to discuss each child's progress.
+In addition to the Education, Health and Care Plan Annual Review meeting, parent review meetings are held each term to discuss each child's progress.
 Parents are welcome to call or email their class teacher if they have any questions.

 Transitions into the ARP are personalised to each child.
 The ARP lead and their new class teacher will visit your child in their current school to meet and observe them.
 They will speak to the adults working with your child and create a transition plan that will best support the change that your child will be experiencing.